Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 | resource group name    |[unique]|
 | region              |[region]||

-### Instruction for Finding Your Resource Group Overfiew
+### Instruction for Finding Your Resource Group Overview

 In this tutorial, all resources will be generated in the resource group you just created.
-You can easily access these resources by from the resource group overview, which can be accessed as follows:
+You can easily access these resources from the resource group overview page, which can be accessed as follows:

 1. Log into the [Azure Management Portal](https://ms.portal.azure.com).
 1. Click the **Resource groups** button on the upper-left of the screen.